Cue Cards Samples with band 8 answers

 Beyond her professional achievements, my mother's unwavering support and encouragement have been instrumental in shaping my aspirations and ambitions.
 She has always believed in my potential, even when I doubted myself, and has been my biggest cheerleader every step of the way.

 Moreover, my mother's selflessness and compassion have taught me the value of empathy, kindness, and giving back to others.
-She has always emphasized the importance of helping those in need and making a positive difference in the world, instilling in me a sense of responsibility towards my community and society at large.
+She has always emphasised the importance of helping those in need and making a positive difference in the world, instilling in me a sense of responsibility towards my community and society at large.

 Even as I navigate the challenges and complexities of adulthood, my mother continues to be my guiding light and source of wisdom.
 As I continue on my journey, I am committed to honouring her legacy by embodying the values she has instilled in me and striving to make her proud in all my endeavours.